 So now we’re going to talk about the basics of the three things involved in colour:

-Light can be thought of as a wave, and we can see wavelengths the fall between 380 and 700 nm.
+Light can be thought of as a wave, and we can see wavelengths that fall between 380 and 700 nm.
 This is the visible spectrum, and what we commonly refer to as, simply, light.
 From 380 to 700nm, we have named the colours, and it looks kind of like this:

 (UV) 380 nm - Violet Indigo Blue Green Yellow Orange Red - 700 nm (IR)

 (While IR (Infra Red) and UV (Ultra Violet) are not generally visible to the eye, they both do have some impact on fine printing, so don’t forget about them completely.
 IR is most relevant at the image capture end as digital camera sensors are very sensitive to IR, hence the IR filter in most modern cameras.
 UV is most relevant in printing because they show up in fluorescent optical brighteners).